sujelss-blip/data-cleaning-power-query/README.md

-# 🧹 Data Cleaning Project – Power Query
+# 🧹 Data Cleaning Project using Power Query (Excel)

 ## 📊 Overview

-This project focuses on cleaning and transforming a raw transactional dataset using Power Query in Excel.
+This project demonstrates real-world data cleaning skills required for data analysis roles.

 The dataset contained multiple data quality issues such as missing values, errors, and inconsistencies.